etanimowo/Retail-Sales-Data-Cleaning-in-Excel/README.md

 - Product names with inconsistent capitalization and spelling variations.
 - Duplicate records.
 - City names with inconsistent capitalization (e.g., "philadelphia" vs. "Philadelphia").

+### Handling Missing Values
+Next for me is to handle the missing values.
+I used Excel’s filters and conditional formatting to identify and highlight blank or “N/A” entries like:
+- For missing Email, I marked them as “Unknown” to preserve the row.
+- Blank Quantity values were replaced with 1 as a default assumption.
+- For Price, rows with “N/A” or blank prices were flagged for potential removal or correction depending on other information available.

+### Standardizing Formats
+There is need for me to standardize Product and City names:
+- I used the LOWER and PROPER functions in Excel to fix inconsistent capitalization in Product and City columns.
+- I created a new column called “Clean Product” to correct variants (e.g., “laptop” and “LAPTOP” were all changed to “Laptop”).

+### Fixing Dates
+Also, there is need to format the Purchase Date column.
+I used Excel’s DATEVALUE function to convert text-based dates into proper date formats.
+Invalid entries like “N/A” were filtered and replaced with blanks.

+### Removing Duplicates
+Using the “Remove Duplicates” feature in Excel (under Data > Data Tools), I selected all columns to remove exact duplicate rows.
+This helped reduce redundant data and potential skew in analysis.

+### Data Type Corrections
+I ensured the following:
+- Quantity and Price columns were formatted as Number (with appropriate decimal places).
+- Purchase Date was set to Date format (e.g., mm/dd/yyyy).

+### Final Review
+After applying the above transformations, and getting all the missing price values replaced.
+I reviewed the cleaned data:
+- No missing or invalid critical fields
+- Consistent product and city names
+- Uniform date formatting
+- Clean numeric columns
+- Duplicates removed